Credit Repair Cow LLC logo

 • Pay-as-you-go pricing model with no long-term binding contracts

-• Money-back guarantee if results are not achieved
+• listed refund term if results are not achieved

 • 24/7 online client portal with real-time progress tracking on credit report improvements

-• Monthly progress reports and direct line to assigned credit repair specialist
+• Monthly progress reports and direct line to assigned credit repair staff context

-• No hidden fees and transparent pricing compared to attorney rates
+• No fees to verify and listed pricing compared to attorney rates

 • Referral program offering $25 per referred client who starts the program